GSto/digital-garden/notes/engineering management reading.md

 * Sarah Drasner, *Engineering Management for the Rest of Us*
 * Will Larson, *An Elegant Puzzle: Systems of Engineering Management*
 * Julie Zhuo, *The Making of a Manager: What to Do When Everyone Looks to You*
+* Various, *HBR's 10 Must Reads for New Managers*

 ## Currently reading

-* Various, *Crucial Conversations: Tools for Talking When Stakes are High*
-* Various, *HBR's 10 Must Reads for New Managers*
+* Oliver Burkemann, *Meditations for Mortals: Four Weeks to Embrace Your Limitations and Make Time for What Counts*
+* Scott Burkin, *Confessions of a Public Speaker*
+* Roy Peter Clark, *Writing Tools: 55 essential strategies for every writer*

 ## Frequent recommendations
 * Gary Keller, *The ONE Thing: The Surprisingly Simple Truth About Extraordinary Results*